Brain Damaged Child

 - Call the lawyers at Dansker & Aspromonte Associates

-Our legal experts tune our services to match the needs of each individual case.
-To recover compensation on your behalf (no matter what type of accident you were in), we must prove negligence using four elements to build a successful personal injury claim:
+To recover compensation on behalf of our clients, we must prove negligence using four elements to build a successful personal injury claim:

-- Duty of Care: Your accident attorney must prove that the defendant owed you a duty of care.
+- Duty of Care: It must be shown that the defendant owed you a duty of care.
 For example, a driver has a duty to abide by all traffic rules and adapt their driving to the road conditions.
 Keeping you and all other people on the street safe is their duty.

-- Breach of Duty: Your lawyer must prove that the defendant breached that duty.
-For example, when a driver drinks and drives, drives while fatigued, or speeds, they have failed to uphold their duty of care.
-Negligence or deliberate action can cause this breach.
+- Breach of Duty: It must be shown the defendant breached that duty.
+For example, when a driver drinks and drives, they have failed to uphold their duty of care.

-- Causation: Your NYC personal injury attorney must also prove that this breach of duty of care was a substantial factor in causing the accident and, ultimately, your injuries.
+- Causation: It must be shown that this breach of duty of care was a substantial factor in causing the accident and, ultimately, your injuries.

-- Damages: Your lawyer will also need to prove that you have sustained financial and non-financial losses because of the accident, such as physical and emotional injuries, lost wages, medical bills, and lost quality of life.
+- Damages: Your lawyer will also need to show that you have sustained financial and non-financial losses because of the accident.